aqiu384/p5r-walkthrough/src/ace-walkthrough.md

 ---
 #### Sat 6/25
 ##### Class
-* Finish reading "The ABCs of Crafting" (Doubles the number of items that can be crafted)
+* Finish reading "ABCs of Crafting" (Doubles the number of items that can be crafted)
 ##### Daytime
 * Death Rank 7 (Guts +2)
 ##### Evening